 Finally, tech recruiting solutions help you find candidates faster than mainstream sourcing techniques.
 With Workable, for example, you can post your job ads to multiple job boards with the click of a button.
 Job advertising includes the places where job seekers usually hang out, i.e. Facebook and Instagram.
-You can also benefit from AI-based functionality (check out Workable’s Auto-Suggest and People Search features) to reach out to people you wouldn’t meet otherwise.
+You can also benefit from AI-based functionality (check out Workable’s AI Recruiter and People Search features) to reach out to people you wouldn’t meet otherwise.

 To sum up, when things change, in this case digitally, it’s not only uncomfortable but also risky to stick to your same old techniques.
 Start adopting simple tech solutions and track what works for you best.
 Your recruitment process won’t change drastically overnight – you’re still in the pilot seat after all – but equipping yourself with a vibrant and modern recruitment tech stack will save you a great deal of sleepless nights because you can now tell your boss: “No problem – I’ll get those numbers to you by end of day!”.